 The railroads were an evolution from early pioneer Sonoma to the technology of the industrial revolution and the coming 20th Century.
 Trains brought new economic opportunities markets for agricultural products, tourism, and an architectural shift to modern Victorian housing as can be seen in the area around the Depot Park Museum.

-A competing railroad,XXXX avoided the ferries of San Francisco Bay providing direct transportation to eastern markets for agricultural products of the Sonoma Valley rand dimension stone from the basalt quarries in what is now Annadel State Park became a major source of freight revenue.
+The competing railroad also avoided the ferries of San Francisco Bay providing direct transportation to eastern markets for agricultural products of the Sonoma Valley and quarried stone from the basalt quarries in what is now Annadel State Park became a major source of freight revenue.